sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Introduced the change log option in the widget editor.
 * Feature: Introduced the ability to connect with Google API for multi-source options.
 * Feature: Included an option to link with Google Sheets under the general settings for forms.
-* Feature: Integrated a "show globals" feature in troubleshooting for enhanced diagnostics.
+* Feature: Integrated a &quot;show globals&quot; feature in troubleshooting for enhanced diagnostics.
 * Feature: Implemented the capability to output cart fragments for the woo mini cart.
-* Feature: Provided an option for "none" under lightbox-type in galleries, allowing users to disable the lightbox.
+* Feature: Provided an option for &quot;none&quot; under lightbox-type in galleries, allowing users to disable the lightbox.
-* Feature: Added an "excerpt" field to post fields within the widget editor for more detailed posts.
+* Feature: Added an &quot;excerpt&quot; field to post fields within the widget editor for more detailed posts.
 * Fix: Replaced site_url() with home_url() in global variables for better website navigation.
 * Fix: Resolved a conflict with another select2 on the admin side, ensuring smoother operations.
 * Fix: Rectified an error with multiple order by clauses in post queries to improve data sorting.